Egypt recovers looted pharaonic statue

 The limestone statue of Ankhesenpaaten, a sister of Tutankhamun, was recovered from the home of a man who worked at a coffee shop in Khan al-Khalili, a tourist bazaar in Cairo's Islamic quarter, Ashraf Sharaf, the head of museums, said.

-He said the statue, about 31 centimeters high, had suffered three cracks, adding that these were easily fixable.
+He said the statue, about 31 centimetres high, had suffered three cracks, adding that these were easily fixable.

 The statue was one of more than a thousand artefacts stolen in August from the Malawi museum south of Cairo in Minya, 800 of which have been recovered, the antiquities ministry said.